- U-Pack is one of the oldest and largest container moving companies out there.

 But U-Pack is a solid option for a long-distance move, and because of its simple website, numerous online features, and extremely transparent pricing, we gave U-Pack four out of five stars.
 Read on for a comprehensive review.

-The thing we don’t love about U-Pack is that they only do moves that are 100 miles or more.
-Wondering U-Pack vs. PODS?
-If you’re moving locally, they recommend PODS.
+- They only do moves that are 100 miles or more.
+If you’re moving locally, we recommend PODS.

 U-Pack is pretty similar to other moving and storage container companies, but with a few key differences.
 Here’s what the company offers.